vegetableman/blog/content/posts/betamax/index.md

 So, when I needed to display short screencasts for my recent <a target="_blank" href="/proposal-for-a-guided-panel-for-complex-or-perhaps-bloated-admin-interfaces/">blog post</a>, I decided to build a companion tool to record and generate those demo's.

-Below is a demonstration of the tool generating one of the required demo's.
+Below is a demonstration of the tool generating a demo.

 <figure align="center" style="aspect-ratio:1.61">
   <video class="lazy" playsinline muted controls width="720" style="aspect-ratio:1.77">